21 Things to Do in Roatan, Honduras (From a Local)

 In addition to baleadas, Roatan is known for ceviche and other fresh seafood dishes around every corner.
 McCoy is a type of Honduran soup usually made with seafood, pork, chicken and sometimes iguana (which be wary of because it’s illegal to eat iguana on Roatan).

-Other famous island dishes are chicken in coconut milk, pastelitos and jerk chicken with rice, beans, and plantains.
+Other famous island dishes are chicken in coconut milk, pastelitos, and jerk chicken with rice, beans, and plantains.

 What is the easiest way to get around Roatan?